 She served up a mix of Mediterranean food that was exquisite:

-• Marseilles inspired seafood bouillabaisse w/ scallops, shrimp, mussels and sea bass, in a leek, red wine & garlic broth
+- Marseilles-inspired seafood bouillabaisse with scallops, shrimp, mussels, and sea bass, in a leek, red wine & garlic broth

-• Dark chocolate pot-de-creme w/ coconut milk caramel and spiced pear syrup
+- Dark chocolate pot-de-creme with coconut milk caramel and spiced pear syrup

 I was so in love with the pot-de-crème she even sent me the recipe.